 “The Investment Committee routinely ask the Associates for their view first.
 It’s daunting, but also a real measure of respect for the more junior members of the team.”

-Goldman Sachs – Fintech
+Goldman Sachs – TMT

 Why I joined Advent